sraoss/pg_ivm/README.md

 (1 row)
 ```

-updating a tuple in a base table takes more than the normal view, but its content is updated automatically and this is faster than the `REFRESH MATERIALIZED VIEW` command.
+Updating a tuple in a base table takes more than the normal view, but its content is updated automatically and this is faster than the `REFRESH MATERIALIZED VIEW` command.

 ```sql
 test=# UPDATE pgbench_accounts SET abalance = 1234 WHERE aid = 1;